BliStr: The Blind Strategymaker: Blind Strategymaking

 All the 280 pre-defined strategies were run on randomly chosen 200 problems from the 1000 with a low 5s timelimit, solving 117 problems in total.
 A minimal set of strategies covering the 117 solutions was computed (using MiniSat++), yielding the following six pre-defined strategies:\footnote{Their exact interpretation can be found in E's source code.} \begin{small}

 \end{small} These six strategies were then run again on all the 1000 training problems with 60s, proving 597 problems altogether.
-To get a fair (300s) comparison to the 300s runs of E and Vampire auto-mode, only solutions obtained by each of these six strategies within 50s can be considered.
+To get a fair (300s) comparison with the 300s runs of E and Vampire auto-mode, only solutions obtained by each of these six strategies within 50s can be considered.
 This yields 589 problems, i.e., a 13.7\% improvement over the E auto-mode.
 Thus, as conjectured, there are pre-defined E strategies that can already do much better on MPTP problems than the E auto-mode.
-However their distance to Vampire's performance (691 problems) is still large.
+However their difference from Vampire's performance (691 problems) is still large.